DayanaraMontero/DayanaraMontero/README.md

 <p>
     I'm a software developer who enjoys transforming ideas into solid, efficient applications.
-    I'm particularly interested in **backend development**, **data-driven design**, and writing **clean, maintainable code**.
-I see every project as an opportunity to learn from refining logic to mastering new     frameworks.
+    I'm particularly interested in <strong>backend development, data-driven design, and writing clean, maintainable code.</strong> I see every project as an opportunity to learn from refining logic to mastering      new frameworks.
 </p>

 ---